ZManer0257/ZManer0257/README.md

 # Hello and welcome to my page!

 I honestly don't know what are you looking for there, anyway you're welcome.
-I come from Poland and I'm in high school.
+I come from Poland and I'm in high school on IT profile (no way).

 ## Languages:
 ### for humans: